 The American Geographical Society of New York Archive

-The American Geographical Society Archives consists of approximately 540 cubic feet (10,000 pounds) of materials, including documents, photographs, drawings, and artifacts relating to all of the great names in American exploration and the larger field of geography from the mid 19th century through most of the 20th.
-The archives are currently being processed through an Andrew Mellon Foundation grant awarded through the Council on Library and Information Resources.
-The archives were transferred under terms of a deposit agreement from New York City to Milwaukee in 2011.
+The American Geographical Society Archives consists of approximately 350 cubic feet of materials including meeting minutes, financial records, publications, maps, photographs, correspondence, drawings and artifacts, as well as records on expeditions, explorers, and other geographic organizations and activities relating to all of the great names in American exploration and the larger field of geography from the mid-19th century through most of the 20th.
+The archives were processed through an Andrew Mellon Foundation grant awarded through the Council on Library and Information Resources.
+The archives were transferred to the AGS Library under terms of a deposit agreement from New York City to Milwaukee in 2011.
+View the finding aid.